mitchelloharawild/graphvec/README.md

 #> [1] <aggregated> A            B
 ```

-A `graph_vec()` (graph vector) defines a general graph structure where
+A `node_vec()` defines a more general graph structure where nodes can
-the relationships among the levels of a factor are specified in an
-adjacency list.
+have multiple parents and children.

 ``` r
 library(dplyr)